12 Things That Could Get You Banned from a Plane

 An animal allergy

 Airlines are still struggling to figure out how to handle the recent surge of “emotional support” animals that passengers are bringing on planes with them.
 In addition to cats and dogs, people have attempted to bring pigs, monkeys, and peacocks onto planes, with mixed success.
 While sometimes the passenger with the animal is the one asked to leave, the opposite happened to Donna Wiegel on a March 2017 United flight from Baltimore to Chicago.
 When Wiegel, who has a severe cat allergy, was seated on an airplane close to a passenger with a cat, she, not the customer with the cat, was removed from the flight.
 Personnel claimed she presented a risk of an “in-flight medical emergency.”
 She was driven to a Washington, D.C.–area airport and put on a separate flight to Chicago.
 She filed a complaint with United, but it took weeks to be addressed.
+Find out the things you definitely shouldn’t do in an airplane bathroom.

 Opening the doors